nikkijuk/pigeongram/README.md

 https://wiki.c2.com/?CommandPattern

+Binding process step to process

+- Select service task at Camunda modeler
+- Select "DelegateExpression" as implementation
+- set Delegate expression to "#{process-step-name}"

 ### Code for process step

-Here is run process helper method and implementation of dummy process step which doesn't do anything useful but can be used for testing
+Here is run process helper method and implementation of dummy process step which doesn't do anything useful but can be used for testing.

+- NoOpDelegate can be bound to service task with delegate expression "#{noOpDelegate}"

 ```
     private val log = KotlinLogging.logger { }